dart-lang/test/pkgs/test/README.md

 you can run tests in parallel across multiple machines, which can significantly reduce the overall testing time.

-### Concurrency Testing
+### Test concurrency

-Tests run concurrently by default and it will utilize half of your available cores. use `--concurrency` to control the number of tests that runs concurrently, meaning that multiple tests can be executed at the same time.
+Test suites run concurrently by default, using half of the host's CPU cores.
+Use `--concurrency` to control the number of test suites that runs concurrently, meaning that multiple tests in independent suites or platforms can run at the same time.
 For example, if you wanted to run the tests on 4 threads, you could run the tests as follows:

 ```bash
 dart test --concurrency=4